epfl-ada/ada-2023-project-laremontada61/README.md

 In order to answer the research question formulated above and get to our goal, you can read hereafter the proposed pipeline:

 #### 📊 Numerical ranking system - How to use the existong metrics ?
 The BeerReviews dataset consists of a large number of reviews.
 Each review formulated with a wide range of metrics that can be either numerical or textual.
-The first stepp focuses on the numerical features.
+The first step focuses on the numerical features.
 With these various scalar ratings our goal is to create a ranking of the best breweries.
 Two different numerical brewery ranking systems were developped.
 The first on is a weighted average of the different rating metrics values.
 To calculate this ranking only a portion of the beers and breweries that appear in the dataset are kept.
 This portion is statistically determined with a _Central Limit Theorem (CLT)_: the breweries that have less than `n=30` reviews are filtered since they cannot be considered statistically significant with respect to the _CTL_.
 By doing so, we are able to give more importance to the breweries that are rated more often, eventually leading to more significant.
 This ranking methods gave a first sample of results and is called the _Weighted Ranking Method_.

 The second ranking method called _Quality Ranking Method (QRM)_ is obviously focused towards quality.
 QRM aims to address a potential limitation in the representation of brewery quality.
 In the first ranking, a brewery with a single highly-rated and widely-consumed beer could obtain a favorable rating, despite the possibility that its other beers may be less well-received.
 This method seeks to overcome this limitation by focusing solely on the quality of beers, irrespective of their popularity or quantity of reviews.
 In this approach, a brewery's ranking is calculated by averaging the ratings of its beers, with no consideration given to their frequency of review.
 However, to enhance statistical significance, beers with fewer than 4 reviews are excluded from the calculation.
 This ranking method provides a more nuanced assessment of brewery quality, placing emphasis on the overall quality of different beers within a brewery's portfolio rather than the sheer volume of reviews.